pvasek/kudu-wiki/Investigating-issues.md

 To do this:

 * Go to the [[root of the Kudu service|Accessing-the-kudu-service]]
-* On that page, you'll see a Download link next to 'Diagnostics Dump'
+* On that page, you'll see a 'Diagnostics Dump' menu item
 * Just click it to download a zip file which you can provide to help investigation

 ## Error types